 The Federal Accounting Standards Advisory Board (FASAB) has issued a variety of technical communications beginning in 1998 relating to the accounting for environmental liabilities.
 FASAB Technical Release (TR) 02, Determining Probable and Reasonably Estimable for Environmental Liabilities in the Federal Government, set the tone for additional rules and guidance in future years for all environmental liabilities.
-TR 02 notes that federal agencies should make "every effort to develop an estimate" of its environmental liabilities.
-It goes on to note the following - "The fact that an agency does not have a department wide comprehensive study completed does not exempt an agency from making its best effort to estimate a liability for financial statement purposes, or for recognizing a liability for that portion of its obligation that can be estimated."
-NASA is applying TR 02 principles in its accounting for its environmental liabilities, except with respect to asbestos, resulting in an environment liability of \$1.4 billion at September 30, 2015.
+TR 02 notes that federal agencies should make "every effort ..... to develop an estimate" of its environmental liabilities.
+It goes on to note the following - "The fact that an agency does not have a department wide comprehensive study completed does not exempt an agency from making its best effort to estimate a liability for financial statement purposes, or for recognizing a liability for that portion of its environmental liabilities, except with respect to asbestos, resulting in an environment liability of \$1.4 billion at September 30, 2015.
 NASA has yet to complete its study of asbestos, but that should not prevent NASA from making its best effort to estimate a full liability for the abatement of asbestos.